smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `Max Total Level = 200` - only allow Pokémon whose combined levels add up to 200 or below (if combined with `Picked Team Size`, only the picked team needs to be below that combined level)

+`Max Move Count = 5` - you can bring Pokémon with up to 5 moves

 `Max Team Size = 4` - you must bring a team with at most 4 pokemon (before Team Preview, in games with Team Preview)

 `Min Team Size = 4` - you must bring a team with at least 4 pokemon (before Team Preview, in games with Team Preview)